paulkaneelil/drop_assembly_project/README.md

 - l_avg correspond to \ell
 - l_std correspond to the standard deviation of \ell
 - l_f correspond to \ell_f
-- V_t correspond to the theoretical velocity V
+- V_t correspond to the theoretical velocity V with \beta=1
 - V_exp correspond to the experimental velocity V_{exp}